The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Larry, showed us all who he was and who we are.

 Larry’s death hits everyone differently.
 His parents—who had no idea that Larry was a mutant or being bullied—are shocked.
-His classmates are split between apathy and disdain, some making jokes at his memorial.
+His classmates are split between apathy and disdain, some make jokes at his memorial.

 The kids from Xavier’s School are gutted with grief and regret.
 This should’ve been Larry’s community but he couldn’t even find sanctuary among them.
-They failed their own kind.
+They failed their own.

 That story, “We Were Only Fooling,” hit me hard.
 This was years before Shepard, Broussard, and Teena were murdered.
 It was years before I had even gotten past the petty prejudices of my upbringing but that comic book made me think about the things I said and the jokes I told.